UBC-MDS/programming-in-python-for-data-science/slides/module2_01.md

 4          Twix      58          1        0        1       0                  1        0                0      1                     Both
 ```

-Ah.
-That’s much better.
-We are not married to the delimiter being `\t`.
+That’s much better. `txt` files are not married to the delimiter being
-We can specify any character combination to accomodate other data files.
+`\t`.
+The character combination is endless to accommodate other txt
+files.

 Notes: Script here.

 <html>